albertllousas/functional-domain-driven-design/README.md

 > Who is going to implement this types?

-They will be implemented in the domain, as domain services or directly functions on the aggregates or as a infrastructure services (a.k.a outgoing adapters), calling the external world (DBs, other services, logs, metrics ...)
+They will be implemented either in the domain (as domain services or directly functions on the aggregates) or as infrastructure services (a.k.a. outgoing adapters, interacting with DBs, other services, logging, metrics ...)

 > That's a lot of abstraction, I don't need that